Sinjsant/Pokedex/README.md

 # MDB-Mini-Project-2
-Mini Project 2 created for MDB's Spring 2019 iOS Training Program.
 A searchable Pokedex app designed to provide a searchable interface for all Generation 7 Pokemon.
 Filter your search using various attributes, and view results in two different layouts.
 View individual Pokemon profiles, and add them to your favorites!

 <span>